fugue/fregot/examples/demo/tutorial_walkthrough.md

     input

-We get the expected result, which is the entirety of `repl_demo_input.json`.
-No problems yet, so evaluate the next level of the nested document:
+We get the expected result, which is the information in `repl_demo_input.json`.
+No problems yet, so evaluate the next nested level:

     input.resource_changes